-- Option: Develop a TIF program for affordable housing - Benefit: Increase resources for acquisition and/or development of housing. - Location: Future Purple Line neighborhoods - Challenge: Opposition from residents/elected leadership, Legal obstacles - Cost: \$0 following 'but for test' logic, Deferred collection of incremental revenues for duration of TIF - Recommendation: Allow TIF at 75% of increment for 20 years for either an increase in unit/FAR ratio or a greater discount from MPDU requirement (i.e. 30% of AMI)
+- Option: Develop a TIF program for affordable housing - Benefit: Increase resources for acquisition and/or development of housing. - Location: Throughout the County, Future Purple Line neighborhoods - Challenge: Opposition from residents/elected leadership, Legal obstacles, Could hurt County's Bond rating - Cost: \$0 following 'but for test' logic, Deferred collection of incremental revenues for duration of TIF - Recommendation: Allow TIF at 75% of increment for 20 years for either an increase in unit/FAR ratio or a greater discount from MPDU income threshold (i.e. 30% of AMI)